Your trusted adviser for R&D Tax Credits, Creative Tax Relief, and R&D Grants

 • The total core expenditure incurred in the UK.

-If the production is profitable, the Animation Tax Relief can be used to reduce a Corporation Tax bill.
-If the animation makes a loss, claimants can receive a cash payment from HMRC at 20% of production costs.
+If the production is profitable, Animation Tax Relief can be used to reduce a Corporation Tax bill with an enhanced deduction.

 To qualify for Animation Tax Relief, you need to meet the following criteria: